 Throughout the month of January, our conversations have focused on identity.
 We’ve shared our stories and the idea of acceptance through the lens of our biblical identity.
-We’ve learned that we have the unconditional love of Christ Jesus, irrefutable acceptance because of what He did for us on the cross.
-We’ve realized that because our identity is secure in Him, we don’t have to strive after acceptance from other people, or fear what they think and say about us.
+We’ve learned that we have the unconditional love of Christ Jesus, and irrefutable acceptance because of what He did for us on the cross.
+We’ve realized that because our identity is secure in Him, we don’t have to strive for acceptance from other people, or fear what they think and say about us.

 It’s crucial to come from this foundation in the pursuit of authenticity.
 Without understanding our biblical identity, who we really and truly are as our deepest selves, we will never be able to live authentically.
 We’ll always be putting on masks in an attempt to become who we think others want us to be or should be.

 But when we are firmly rooted in who God says we are, when we understand the truth of our identity in Christ, we are emboldened to live with authenticity.
 We have the confidence to show up without a mask or façade.
-We show up as who we truly are, no false pretenses, holding nothing back.
+We show up as who we truly are, with no false pretenses, holding nothing back.

 How Is That Different from the Way of the World?

 Some of you may be thinking at this point that authenticity sounds similar to how the world defines “being yourself.”
 But there’s a fine line here, so let’s clarify a few things.

 As we’ve already established, being yourself according to the way of the world means holding nothing back.
 According to society, it doesn’t matter if you hurt someone as long as you are being your true self.